jedp/lang-2d/README.md

 run them on any platform?

-One immediate benefit of the bytecode would be to optimize out no-op spaces and useless turns.
+One immediate benefit of the bytecode would be to optimize out no-op spaces and useless turns that are the bulk of the program and largely what the interpreter spends time processing.
 For example, consider the following basic room:

 ```
 E       v